Loco00003/locoweb/content/machines/vulnyx/Easy machines/Serve - vulnyx/index.md

 None of those worked, lets try something else.

-So, we can run the ,	`wget` command as *teo*, if we use the `-u` switch, when we use `sudo`, so maybe, while we cant access data in this machine, maybe me can forward other information?
+So, we can run the ,	`wget` command as *teo*, if we use the `-u` switch, when we use `sudo`, so maybe, while we can't access data in this machine, maybe we can forward other information?
 Lets check the man pages of the `wget command`:

 ![](imagenes/Pasted%20image%2020240122232354.png)